 - Branding & customization

-- SEO – usually a paid add-on
+- SEO – may be a paid add-on

 - Functionality: widgets & integrations – more costly add-ons